HusseinKasim/Chatbot/README.md

 ### REST API
 #### `prompt` Router
   - `POST /api/prompt/guest` -> passes the guest user's prompt to the Groq model and retrieves the generated response
-  - `POST /api/prompt/user` -> passes the logged in user's prompt to the Groq model and retrieves the generated response
+  - `POST /api/prompt/user` -> passes the logged in user's prompt to the Groq model and retrieves the generated response, with optional RAG-based context retrieval

 #### `auth` Router
   - `GET /api/auth/me` -> retrieves user info